ntk148v/til/concurrentcy-parallelism/README.md

 These two terms always make me confuse a lot and I know that I'm not the only one.
 Let's make it clear.

+Rob Pike (Unix, Golang, UTF-8 and Plan 9 Software Engineer) explains this well in this [video](https://www.youtube.com/watch?v=cN_DpYBzKso).
+You might want to take a look at this, a lot of articles point to it as refer and I'm not an exception.

 ## Concurrency

 * Programming as the composition of independently executing processes.